 For both traditional and design-and-build contracts, the Employer should carry out adequate preliminary site and archaeological investigation works (where appropriate) at its own expense.
-The adequacy of such investigations may support the Employer's decision on Compensation Event options under Schedule Part1K of PW-CF1 to PW-CF5 pre tender
+The adequacy of such investigations will inform the Employer's decision on whether to retain or to transfer the risk of certain Compensation Events when completing Schedule, part 1K of PW-CF1 to PW-CF5 pre tender.

-In a traditional contract, the Employer should make available in the Works Requirements detailed design information and all known factual investigation information where appropriate as background information in relation to any potential risk.
+In a traditional contract, the Employer should make available detailed design information in the Works Requirements and all known factual investigation information where appropriate as background information in relation to any potential risk.
 This enables the Employer to transfer risk to the Contractor at an economical cost.

-In the case of a design-and-build contract, the level of detail contained in the site reports is not as great as that for traditional contracts.
+In the case of a full design-and-build contract (i.e. where a specimen design is not provided), the level of detail contained in the site reports is not as great as that for traditional contracts.
 The output specification setting out the functional requirements of a facility that is required, together with a preliminary site investigation and archaeology report (where appropriate) given as background information, will usually be sufficient.
 As the successful tenderer controls the development of the design as well as the construction activity on site, and is therefore better placed to manage, control and/or mitigate, or through avoidance, the impact of any site-related risks.